peee/SampleToDo/README.md

 ## Future Plan

-* Accessing DB on non-main thread
 * Decorating UI for better look and feel
-* Utilizing other archtecture components than `Room`
+* Utilizing other architecture components than `Room`
   * `Lifecycle`, `ViewModel`, `LiveData`
 * Better handling for done/delete